spikelynch/annales/output/annales.md

 Crandy Myola was accouched of a daughter, Accordsaliza.

-Repelete with the concilfish phression of the salon, Vellow Belnodon left for his cave in Bunfle Bur.
+Replete with the concilfish phression of the salon, Vellow Belnodon left for his cave in Bunfle Bur.